bcgov/moh-plr-fhir/input/pagecontent/specification.md

 ||communityHealthServiceArea|

 NOTE: Wild cards requirements are valid as per the Web interface and requirements which can be found in the PLR User Guide.

+The withHistory parameter instructs PLR to search through historical records for matching attributes.
+Only the current data is returned.